 After the Second World War, Bosnia and Herzegovina became one of the six republics of Socialistic Federative Republic of Yugoslavia.
 In Yugoslavia, unlike the preceding Austro-Hungarian Empire, Bosniaks were not allowed to declare themselves as Bosniaks.
 As a compromise, the Constitution of Yugoslavia was amended in 1968 to list Muslims by nationality recognizing a nation, but not the Bosniak name.
 The Yugoslav "Muslim by nationality" policy was considered by Bosniaks to be neglecting and opposing their Bosnian identity because the term tried to describe Bosniaks as a religious group not an ethnic one.
 When Bosnia declared independence from Yugoslavia, most people who used to declare as Muslims began to declare themselves as Bosniaks.

 Most Bosniaks identify themselves with Bosnia and Herzegovina as their ethnic state and are part of such a common nation.
 The largest number of Bosniaks outside of Bosnia and Herzegovina is found in the Sandzak region of Montenegro and Serbia.
 The city of Novi Pazar is home to the largest Bosniak population outside of the motherland.
-There is also a smaller indigenous population present in Croatia, Kosovo, Slovenia and Macedonia.
+There is also a smaller indigenous population present in Croatia, Kosovo, Slovenia and North Macedonia.

 Once spread throughout the regions they inhabited, various instances of ethnic cleansing and genocide have had a tremendous effect on the territorial distribution of their population.
 Partially due to this, a notable Bosniak diaspora exists in a number of countries, including Austria, Germany, Australia, Sweden, Turkey, Belgium, and the United States.